alexbarton/ax-zsh/README.md

 AX-ZSH: Alex' Modular ZSH Configuration
 =======================================

-AX-ZSH is a modular configuration system for the Z shell.
+AX-ZSH is a modular configuration system for the Z shell (ZSH).
 If provides sane defaults and is extendable by plugins.

 Installation